 We performed a comparison between HCL Notes and IceWarp based on real PeerSpot user reviews.

-Find out in this report how the two Email Applications solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature is the UI."
+Find out in this report how the two Email Applications solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is easy to integrate the product with other services."

 "The solution is practical, good interface, and performs well."